 What are hives and what do I do about them if my horse gets them?

 Hives, officially called urticaria, are raised bumps on your horse.
 They typically are head and neck, but some progress all over the body.
 Hives can run the full spectrum of mild, non-itchy, and no big deal all the way to severe, super itchy, life threatening, or any place in between.
-There is a level of discomfort that is experienced with hives as well.
+There is a level of discomfort that can be experienced with hives as well.
+Remember that your hores's skin is part of his immune system - so keeping his skin healthy and naturally oily migh help keep the triggers at bay.
 Most hives are caused by some sort of allergic reaction, perhaps from one of these sources:

 - Topical ointments and sprays